CiscoSecurity/amp-05-windows-tune/README.md

  Example: Diag_analyzer.exe -i Cisco_AMP_Diag.7z
  Results will be based on the specified diagnostic file

+ -d : specify a directory of Diagnostic files to be analyzed
+ Example: Diag_analyzer.exe -d C:/Users/testUser/Diagnostics
+	- Will process all AMP diagnostics in the directory with the execuatable
+	- Use "-d ." to process current directory
+	- Do not put quotes around the path

+ -e : pull all exclusions from the policy.xml
+ Note: If you do not specify 0 or 1 for this option, you will need to interact with the script.
+ Example: Diag_analyzer.exe -e 1

  Combo results
  Example: Diag_analyzer.exe -i Cisco_AMP_diah.7z -t "Jan 01 01:01:01"
  Results: Specified diagnostic file will be analyzed from Jan 1st, 01:01:01 AM to current